 The novice trader selects stocks and analyzess strongly depending on the crowd (herd following) even if he is already knowledgeable on basic fundamental and technical analysis.
 Sometimes he is profitable but most of the time suffers losses due to switching of stocks without having strong knowledge on its business and a good base.

-The trading plan is not well defined and established no matter how he tries to apply what he has learned because there is no mentorship or guidance.
+The trader’s trading plan at this point is not well defined and established no matter how he tries to apply what he has learned, because there is no mentorship or guidance.
 He breaks his own rules when greed or fear steps in.

 The novice traders end up overtrading because they can still be easily swayed by market movements.
 He buys high and sells low.